toolmac/backend/README.md

 - amount (amount of results to return, default is 10)

 The result set is ordered by timestamp, in descending order

+### profile/get

+This API returns a JSON object with the following properties:
+- username
+- email
+- id
+- firstname
+- lastname
+- bio

+To use this endpoint, send a GET or POST request without any body, with a valid Authorization Header that has the JWT token.